natverse/rcatmaid/README.md

 ```

 In this way authentication will happen transparently as required by all functions
 that interact with the specified CATMAID server.
+Note that the CATMAID servers
+that I am aware of require two layers of password
+protection, an outer HTTP auth type user/password combination as well as an inner
+CATMAID-specific password.

 ### Token based authentication
 As of December 2015 CATMAID is moving to token based authentication.
 For this